 1. Place a steadily rising fee on fossil fuels

-To account for the cost of burning fossil fuels; the dividends are the fees collected (minus administrative costs) and returned to Americans to spend as they see fit.
+Carbon fees are proposed fees collected for the cost of burning fossil fuels; the dividends are the fees collected (minus administrative costs) and returned to Americans to spend as they see fit.
 We propose an initial fee of $15/metric ton on the CO2 equivalent emissions of fossil fuels, escalating by $10/metric ton each year, imposed upstream — as near as feasible to the mine, well, or port of entry.

 Accounting for the true cost of fossil fuel emissions not only creates a level-playing field for all sources of energy, but also informs consumers of the true cost comparison of various fuels when making purchase decisions.

-2. Give 100% of the fees minus administrative costs back to households each month.
+2. 100% of fees (minus administrative costs) are returned to households each month as a dividend

-100% of the net fees from the carbon fee are held in a Carbon Fees Trust fund and returned directly to households as a monthly dividend.
+100% of the net fees are held in a Carbon Fees Trust fund and returned directly to households as a monthly dividend.

 3. Use a border adjustment to stop business relocation.